Thermite-welding,

 The workpieces, typically rail sections, must be cut square, cleaned of all contaminants and then aligned with the proper gap.
 A mold of suitable shape has to be assembled around the joint prepared for Thermite-welding with proper sealing of all clearances between mold and workpieces.

-To avoid the need for separate preheating, special mold configurations can be used that provide a portion of the molten metal to preheat the joint ends.
+To reduce the need for separate preheating, special mold configurations can be used that provide a portion of the molten metal to preheat the joint ends.

 After the weld metal is solid and cooled down, the mold is removed and the joint is finished by grinding or otherwise.